JoannaOYZL/Credit-Card-Transaction-Fraud-Detection/README.md

-# Credit Card Transaction Fraud Detection
+# Supervised Fraud Detection for Credit Card Transaction
 This project is to predict credit card transaction fraud using **supervised learning methods**.

 # Overview